Learn-Build-Teach/deals-for-devs/.github/setup.md

 To get a development environment running on your local machine:

 1. Fork the repository.
-Make sure to uncheck the `Copy the main branch only` option so you have access to the `dev` branch in your fork.
+Make sure to uncheck the `Copy the main branch only` option so you have access to all branches.

 2. Clone the repository in a directory of your choice.